JockLawrie/SpineBasedRecordLinkage.jl/README.md

    It contains the following files:
    - A `criteria.tsv` table, in which each row specifies a linkage criterion.
    - A `spine.tsv` file, containing:
+     - An `EntityId` column, which uniquely identifies the entities specified in the spine.
-     - A `spineID` column, which is a hash of the spine's primary key that is specified in the schema used in the linkage configuration.
+       Each EntityId is calculated as a hash of the spine's primary key that is specified in the schema used in the linkage configuration.
      - The columns of the spine's primary key.
    - Linked data tables.
 Each linked table contains:
      - The table's primary key columns, which enable the construction of linked content data.
-     - A `spineID` column which links the table to the spine.
+     - An `EntityId` column which links the table to the spine.
-     - A `criteriaID` column that links to the `criteria.tsv` file, so that we can see, for each link, which linkage criteria were satisfied.
+     - A `CriteriaId` column that links to the `criteria.tsv` file, so that we can see, for each link, which linkage criteria were satisfied.

 ### Summarise the results